AltspaceVR/AltspaceSDK/README.md

 ####Enclosure Properties

 * `altspace.getEnclosure().then(callback)`
  returns a promise that will fufill with a description of the enclosure, including its size and `pixelsPerMeter` which can be used as a coefficient to maintain static sizes for objects regardless of the scale of the enclosure.
-3D Objects are limited to the size of the enclosure and disappear if they move out of those limits.

 ####User Data